- Docs

 Register Roxy once, then build spiritual-data features in natural language with full endpoint knowledge.
 Time to ship: 5 minutes.

 Cursor is the most popular AI code editor.
 Roxy works with Cursor through MCP servers and docs indexing.
 Add Roxy docs and the agent builds with real API knowledge instead of guessing.
-Add the MCP server and the agent can call Roxy endpoints directly.
+Add the per-domain MCP servers and the agent can call Roxy endpoints directly while you build.

 What you can build with this